michaelfedell/instacart/README.md

 Built by [Michael Fedell](https://github.com/michaelfedell), QA'd by [Finn Qiao](https://github.com/finnqiao)

-# Smart Cart
+# InstaCart

-Smart Cart is a comprehensive grocery list manager that offers smart recommendations on things you may want to add to your list!
+InstaCart has released rich historical data on the grocery shopping habits of their customers.
+We will use this data to create profiles with predictive power which will help users discover products and stores manage planning and logistical challenges.

 Check out the [Project Charter](CHARTER.md) for some background on this project's inception.

-Or, to see the planned work, check out the [issues](https://github.com/michaelfedell/smart_cart/issues) or [ZenHub Board](https://github.com/michaelfedell/smart_cart#workspaces/smart-cart-5cae419280656854a0156607/board?repos=180641233)
+Or, to see the planned work, check out the TODO: [issues]() or [ZenHub Board]()

 # Charter

-This project was started as a way to improve the grocery shopping experience, especially for young people who are still learning to cook.
+This project was started as a way to enrich the grocery shopping experience for both consumers and suppliers.
 The project also serves as a testing ground for various tools and technologies such as cloud computing, machine-learning driven recommendation systems, application deployment and maintenance, as well as basic web development in the Flask-python ecosystem.

 ## Vision

-To create a simple and fun experience out of grocery shopping which inspires creativity and exploration.
+To enrich the grocery shopping experience by bringing added convenience and guidance to shoppers, confidence and insight to suppliers, and a delightful interface to all.

 ## Mission

-Learn from experienced cooks and grocery shoppers and provide the resulting guidance in a sleek application that makes it easy for users to manage grocery lists, find new recipe ideas, and share their findings with friends.
+Learn from experienced grocery shoppers and provide the resulting guidance in a sleek application that makes it easy for users to identify similar shoppers, benchmark their own shopping habits and discover new ideas while simultaneously helping grocery stores manage expectations around revenue, store traffic, and supply needs.

 ## Success Criteria

-- [] 30% utilization of all served recommendations
-- [] 75% of users adopt recommendations
-- [] ≥ 80% positive feedback on UX design
-- [] manage grocery lists and gather feedback from at least 20 total users
+TODO:

 ## Planned Work

-[Click here](https://github.com/michaelfedell/smart_cart/issues) for the live issue board
+TODO: [Click here]() for the live issue board

 ## Project Structure